onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 the organisms that persist are the models that are best able to predict the environment

 TODO: landauer/landawer limit? written about at SFI by David someone - about energy efficiency

+we can use the dynamics of a system on one level to predict/model the dynamics of the system on another level - all complex adaptive systems have some similar patterns isomorphic relationship between different levels of emergence/complexity? the principle of consequence capture is one such example that can be found on all levels

+Bobby Azarian twitter DM: just listened to your 3rd appearance on the active inference channel where you talk about the isomorphism of some of the patterns of different levels of complex adaptive systems and I couldn't stop thinking about John Stewart's concept of consequence capture from his book Evolution's Arrow which is required for full alignment and for free riders to not outcompete altruists.

 SCREENSHOTS !!!